-Corr (victim link -> ILT) or Corr (victim link -> ILR): It is called the correlated mode.
+Correlated : It is called the correlated mode.
 It means that the positions of the receiver and transmitter are geographically fixed with respect to each other (e.g. co-located or constantly spaced base stations).
 In the following four cases of fixed placement, the relative location of the two pair of transmitter and receiver is described by dX/dY displacement, with the origin being either on the Transmitter or Receiver of the victim link depending on the option selected;

-Corr (victim link -> ILT): fixed placement of the ILT either with respect to VLR or VLT;

-Corr (victim link -> ILR): fixed placement of the ILR either with respect to VLR or VLT.

 Table 45: ILT-VLR path – Correlated mode (generic vs generic)